 We assist parents and caregivers of individuals with an autism spectrum disorder by hosting a monthly support group.
 Meetings allow parents to share experiences, discuss issues surrounding autism, offer advice and build a network of support.
 Parents and caregivers of individuals of all ages on the autism spectrum are welcome to join us.
-Childcare is offered during each meeting.
+Childcare and a structured FUN activity for teens and adults on the spectrum is offered during each meeting.
+Siblings are welcome.
 You are required to register your child(ren) for care one week prior to the meeting date.
 There are a limited number of childcare spots due to the availability of childcare volunteers.
 Register early.
 Additional information will be provided after registration.

 Join us for an in-person and online support group for the Aberdeen area. he in-person support group meets on the first Wednesday of each month from 7 p.m. to 8:30 p.m.

 The Black Hills chapter of the Autism Society of America enables families to access support groups, information and resources.

 Aberdeen: This group meets on the third Tuesday of every month at 7 p.m. at the Rehabilitation Center at Avera St. Luke’s Hospital, fourth floor.
 For more information, contact Ron Hoops at 605-395-6655.

 Brookings: The Brookings Area Brain Injury Support Group meets on the first Thursday of every month at 3 p.m. at the Brookings Hospital.
 For more information, contact Doris Schumacher at 605-697-6678 or firstname.lastname@example.org.